Reverse Sneezing in Dogs: What Is It & Why Does It Happen?

 • While it’s generally harmless, reverse sneezing is sometimes a symptom of a more serious respiratory condition or allergy.

-Is your dog is forcefully inhaling through their nose repeatedly?
-Though alarming at first, this is often a harmless muscle spasm known as reverse sneezing.
+Is your dog forcefully inhaling through their nose repeatedly?
+This is a harmless muscle spasm known as reverse sneezing.
+Or, if you want to impress your veterinarian at your next appointment, you can call it paroxysmal respiration.

-If this is the first time you’ve seen this symptom, or your dog is displaying other unusual symptoms, you might want to call your vet just to play it safe.
-However, this is not something to lose sleep over – reverse sneezing is rarely the result of anything serious.
+If this is the first time you’ve seen this symptom, it can definitely be startling.
+But unless your dog is displaying other unusual symptoms, you don’t need to drop everything and call your vet.
+Most of the time, reverse sneezing in dogs isn’t something to lose sleep over.
+In fact, we’ll say it again for the nervous new pet parents of the world: Reverse sneezing is rarely the result of anything serious.
+Your vet may tell you not to do anything at all.

-Dog owners can recognize when their furry friend is reverse sneezing by looking for a few signs.
+You can recognize when your pup is reverse sneezing by looking for a few signs.
 Your dog will make a loud snorting sound, and it will seem like they’re trying to inhale while sneezing.
 They will inhale rapidly, stand still, and extend their head and neck.
 Usually, the reverse sneezing lasts between a few seconds to a minute.

 Diagnosis

-In most cases, reverse sneezing is a normal symptom with no particular underlying cause and presents no cause for alarm.
-Your vet may, however, perform the following tests to rule out more serious potential causes for reverse sneezing:
+In most cases, reverse sneezing is a normal behavior with no particular underlying problem, and thus there’s no need to worry.
+However, your vet may perform the following tests to rule out more serious potential causes for reverse sneezing:

-In most cases, if your vet determines there’s nothing else wrong with your dog, they may not give you anything to do at all.
+If your vet determines there’s nothing else wrong with your dog, they’ll probably tell you to do nothing.
 When they do provide treatment for reverse sneezing in dogs, it usually consists of:

 • Anti-inflammatory medication